adrobinoga/zk-protocol/sections/data-record.md

 	packet(id=CMD_DATA_WRRQ, data=0122000000000000000000)

-Depending of the size of the att rec structure, the device may send this info in two ways:
+Depending of the size of the `ops rec` structure, the device may send this info in two ways:

 1.For "small" structures, the machine would send the info structure immediately